American yellow warbler: Description

 Other than in male breeding plumage and body size, all warbler subspecies are very similar.
 Winter, female and immature birds all have similarly greenish-yellow uppersides and are a duller yellow below.
 Young males soon acquire breast and, where appropriate, head coloration.
 Females are somewhat duller, most notably on the head.
 In all, the remiges and rectrices are blackish olive with yellow edges, sometimes appearing as an indistinct wing-band on the former.
 The eyes and the short thin beak are dark, while the feet are lighter or darker olive-buff.

 The 35 subspecies of S. petechia can be divided into three main groups according to the males' head color in the breeding season.
 Each of these groups is sometimes considered a separate species, or the aestiva group (yellow warbler) is considered a species different from S. petechia (mangrove warbler, including golden warbler); the latter option is the one currently accepted by the International Ornithological Congress World Bird List.

-Depending on subspecies, the yellow warbler may be between 10 and 18 cm long, with a wingspan from 16 to 22 cm.
+Depending on subspecies, the American yellow warbler may be between 10 and 18 cm long, with a wingspan from 16 to 22 cm.
 They weigh 7–25 g, varying between subspecies and whether on migration or not, globally averaging about 16 g but only 9–10 g in most breeding adults of the United States populations.
 Among standard measurements throughout the subspecies, the wing chord is 5.5 to 7 cm, the tail is 3.9 to 5.6 cm, the bill is 0.8 to 1.3 cm and the tarsus is 1.7 to 2.2 cm.
 The summer males of this species are generally the yellowest warblers wherever they occur.
 They are brilliant yellow below and greenish-golden above.
 There are usually a few wide, somewhat washed-out rusty-red streaks on the breast and flanks.
 These markings are the reason for the scientific name petechia, which roughly translates to "liver spotted".
 The subspecies in this group mostly vary in brightness and size according to Bergmann's and Gloger's Rule.